ArgiSanchez/Archi/README.md

 4. **Customize the Scripts**
    Modify the *run.sh* and *arch_2.sh* scripts according to your needs. \
-   *-> the most important thing is to define the partitions to be used for the installation*
+   *-> the most important thing is to define the partitions to be used for the installation at the begin of run.sh script*

 6. **Execute the Script**
    Run the installation script with: